OfficeDev/office-js-docs-pr/docs/testing/ie-11-testing.md

 ---
 ms.date: 05/19/2021
-description: 'Test your Office Add-in using Internet Explorer 11.'
+description: 'Test your Office Add-in on Internet Explorer 11.'
 title: Internet Explorer 11 testing
 localization_priority: Normal
 ---

-# Test your Office Add-in on using Internet Explorer 11
+# Test your Office Add-in on Internet Explorer 11

 If you plan to market your add-in in AppSource or you plan to support certain older versions of Windows and Office, you must test the add-in using the embeddable web view control that is based on Internet Explorer 11 (called "Trident").
 You can use a command line to switch from more modern runtimes used by add-ins to the Internet Explorer 11 runtime for this testing.
 For information about which versions of Windows and Office use the Internet Explorer 11 web view control, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).